Duke of Edinburgh’s AwardSUB MENU

 - There is an additional Residential Project as part of the Gold Award.

 Expeditions, organised by the Head of Outdoor Education, are undertaken under the supervision of appropriately qualified staff, to a variety of areas including the New Forest, Peak District, Yorkshire Dales, Brecon Beacons, Lake District and Snowdonia.
 At Gold it is also possible to complete the expedition by open canoe, within expeditions on the River Ouse, Cam and River Wye.

 There are many benefits to pupils from involvement in the Award including: increased self-confidence, independence, a sense of responsibility, awareness of their potential, an understanding of their strengths and weaknesses, and the ability to lead and work as part of a team.

 Each year, a Duke of Edinburgh’s Award presentation evening is held at the school, where pupils receive their award certificates and badges.
 In the case of a Gold Award, there is also the opportunity to go to one of the presentation ceremonies at St James’ Palace and receive the award from a member of the Royal Family.

 Progress and participation in the Award at The Leys

-All boys and girls start the Bronze Award after Christmas in Year 9, and should be able to complete this by the end of Year 10.
+All boys and girls start the Bronze Award in the Autumn term of Year 9, and should be able to complete this by the end of Year 10.
 All take part in the Bronze expedition in Year 9 and the Silver Practice expedition towards the end of Year 10, but continuing with the Silver Award in Year 11 is entirely voluntary.
 In the Sixth Form, the Gold Award may be undertaken voluntarily by anyone, irrespective of any previous participation in the scheme.